South Waziristan District: Climate

-The Agency has hot summers and very cold winters.
+The district has hot summers and very cold winters.
 In winter, temperatures go below freezing point in places of high altitude.
 The summer season starts in May and ends by September.
 June is generally the warmest month when the mean maximum temperature rises slightly over 30 degrees Celsius.
 The winter starts in October and continues until April.
 December, January and February are the coldest months.
 The mean maximum and minimum temperatures for this period are 10 and −2 degrees Celsius, respectively.
-The Agency is outside the monsoon zone, yet at higher altitudes a fair amount of rainfall is received.
-South Waziristan Agency has an arid climate, receiving minimal precipitation.
+The district is outside the monsoon zone, yet at higher altitudes a fair amount of rainfall is received.
+South Waziristan District has an arid climate, receiving minimal precipitation.
 The western portion, bordering Afghanistan, receives more rainfall than the eastern portion touching Tank and D.I.Khan districts due to high altitude.
-Most of the Agency receives mean annual rainfall of 6 inches, while a small area in the southeastern corner receives less than 10 in of rainfall annually.
+Most of the district receives mean annual rainfall of 6 inches, while a small area in the southeastern corner receives less than 10 in of rainfall annually.

 Demographics

-At the time of the 2017 census the district had a population of 675,215, of which 355,611 were males and 319,554 females.
-The population was entirely rural.
-The literacy rate was 34.46% - the male literacy rate was 50.43% while the female literacy rate was 16.59%.
-362 people in the district were from religious minorities.
-Pashto was the predominant language, spoken by 96.55% of the population.
+As of the 2023 census, South Waziristan District has 178,636 households and a population of 888,675.
+The district has a sex ratio of 107.08 males to 100 females and a literacy rate of 31.96%: 42.63% for males and 20.38% for females.
+295,611 (33.26% of the surveyed population) are under 10 years of age.
+The entire population lives in rural areas.
+In the 2023 census, 1,694 (0.19%) people in the district were from religious minorities, mainly Christians.
+Pashto was the predominant language, spoken by 97.99% of the population.
+1.85% speak other languages, possibly Ormuri.

-The two main tribes of the agency are the Ahmadzai Wazir and the Mahsud.
+The two main tribes of the district are the Ahmadzai Wazir and the Mahsud.
 The other significant tribal populations are the Ormur (Burki or Baraki), Dotani, Sulaimankhel, Ghilji, Khomia and Taji.
 Some Bettani tribal people live in a strip on the south-east border, while the Ghilji are mainly settled in the south-west corner.
 The Dotani and Sulaimankhel tribes mainly live in Toi Khwla and Gulkuch.